↓ Skip to main content

 #1

-So far Altmetric has tracked 6,882 research outputs from this source.
-They receive a mean Attention Score of 5.0.
+So far Altmetric has tracked 7,268 research outputs from this source.
+They typically receive a little more attention than average, with a mean Attention Score of 5.2.
 This one has done particularly well, scoring higher than 96% of its peers.